steveoni/steveoni.github.io/_drafts/2024-04-14-postgres-redis-extension-in-rust.md

 ### Setting up custom variables using GUC

-Based on the criteria we've set for this extension implementation we need a way to set up the required configs needed to get the extension working.
+Based on the criteria we've set for this extension implementation we need a way to set up the required configs to get the extension working.

-We therefore make use of Grand Unified configuration (Guc).
-Guc enables us to control posgress from different levels:
+We therefore make use of the Grand Unified configuration (Guc).
+Guc enables us to control postgres from different levels:

 ```
 PGC_INTERNAL